eigenein/my-iot-rs/CONTRIBUTING.md

 For now the architecture is highly unstable.
 I change the core quite often.
 So the main help would be code review and advising on better and idiomatic implementations.

-Performance tickets is also an option.
+Performance and technical debt items are also actual options.

 You may implement services but then try to not depend on the current service interface as much as possible.